System Design Space

 Design in practice

-Use Well-Architected pillars as checklists for design reviews and pre-production readiness.
+Use Well-Architected pillars as a basis for architecture reviews and production-readiness checks.

 Decision quality